 If you are looking to train as an electrician installing in Commercial, Industrial, Agricultural and Domestic locations, the City & Guilds 2365 course is for you.
 This is now the default qualification for the traditional route to becoming an electrician whether or not you’re employed by an electrical contractor or not.
 The level 2 & 3 2365 Courses replace the former very successful City & Guilds 2330.

 This is the most comprehensive electrician course available and as such most people will use the skills learnt on this course to go on and find employment either during or after they complete their training.
 At this point they will usually complete an NVQ and AM2.
+This course package now includes the 17th Edition 2382-12 Exam and the 2357 Bridging Unit Should you require it.

 Full Course Title: City & Guilds Level 2 & 3 Diploma in Electrical Installations (Buildings and Structures)